kevinouellette/TextDate/README.md

 ## Features
 * Choose your own separator character in the settings, or leave it blank to turn off the mask
-* Support for incomplete date values.
+* Partial support for incomplete date values.
 * A textdate Twig filter is included as a replacement for the standard date filter.

 ## Installation